Volkswagen’s chief digital officer joins IOTA supervisory board

 IOTA is becoming one of the most tangible blockchain startups.
 A distributed ledger technology (DLT), it enables machines to securely transact data and money with each other for a micro fee.

 Following the successful launch of its data marketplace in November, IOTA’s token value rose dramatically.
 It then saw a significant investment from Robert Bosch Venture Capital, which included RBVC partner Dr Hongquan Jiang joining the IOTA Foundation’s advisory board.
-In January it announced that ITIC had partnered with the IOTA Foundation to create a global smart city testbed network.
+In January, IOTA announced that ITIC had partnered with the IOTA Foundation to create a global smart city testbed network.

 Today, IOTA has announced that Johann Jungwirth, chief digital officer at Volkswagen, has joined the supervisory board of the IOTA Foundation.
 His role will be to oversee the foundation’s annual roadmap and advise on future collaborations between IOTA and Volkswagen.